Marlins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have compiled a 2-1 record in games they were favored on the moneyline (winning 66.7% of those games).
+- The Marlins have won 75% of the games this season when they were favored on the moneyline (3-1).

-- Miami has played as moneyline favorites of -135 or shorter in just two games this season, which it won both.
+- Miami has a 3-1 record (winning 75% of its games) when it has played as moneyline favorites of -125 or shorter.

-- Based on this matchup's moneyline, the Marlins' implied win probability is 57.4%.
+- The Marlins have a 55.6% chance to win this game based on the moneyline's implied probability.

-- Miami has had an over/under set by oddsmakers 14 times, and have combined with opponents to go over the total in six of those games (6-7-1).
+- Miami has combined with opponents to go over the total six times this season for a 6-8-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.